Wings on Wheels

 Christ is not hiding it.
 He never hides it.
 He puts the serpent on the pole.
 He puts the serpent on the hood.
 He puts Egypt on the dollar.
 For the same reason He does everything — so you will see it.

-The spiritually blind see a national symbol.
+The spiritually blind see a national symbol and the human reasons behind it.

 The spiritually awake see the same lesson Moses taught in the wilderness — still playing out, still in plain sight, on the money in your pocket right now.